MystenLabs/walrus-docs/docs/walrus-sites/overview.md

 - Using a custom application on the client that has both a web browser and knowledge of how Walrus Sites work, and can locally perform this resolution.
-- A hybrid approach based on service workers, where a service worker that is able to perform the resolution is installed in the browser from a Portal.
+- A hybrid approach based on service workers, where a service worker that is able to perform the resolution is installed in the browser from a portal.

 All of these approaches are viable (the first has been used for similar applications in IPFS gateways, for example), and have trade-offs.